 It is expected that some projects may not always be able to complete a goal within the targeted cycle.
 If this is the case, existing projects are encouraged to continue to track their progress once they are able to further work on the goals.

 New projects do not need to retroactively track past goals as part of the created stories or in pre-StoryBoard documentation, whether the goals were completed before or after becoming an official project.

 Each PTL is responsible for updating the storyboard task used to track the goal progress for their project to set the status to “Progress” and to include planning artifact links before the first milestone deadline.
 The planning artifact is likely to be a link to a spec or bug, and the completion artifact is likely to be a link to one or more committed patches.

 This step is also the indication that a project team is signing up as agreeing to the goal and committing to do the work to complete the goal, within their project.
 That commitment may mean doing it themselves or may mean simply prioritizing reviews submitted by others.
 Either way, the commitment is to have the goal completed, and all teams are expected to commit the necessary resources to ensure that it is finished.

 All project teams are expected to prioritize these goals above other work.

-If the goal does not apply to a project or the project has already met the goal, the PTL should explain why that is the case, instead of linking to planning artifacts.
+If the goal does not apply to a project, the PTL should explain why that is the case, instead of linking to planning artifacts.